 Treatment for Gastrointestinal Disorders Colorectal Cancer Treatment Colorectal cancer may be treated with surgery alone, surgery and chemotherapy, and/or other treatments.
 Learn More Esophagus Cancer Treatment Multimodality treatment (surgery, chemotherapy and radiation) is often used to treat patients with esophageal and gastric (stomach) cancer.
 Sequencing of treatment is determined by the stage, size and location of the tumor.
 Learn More Hyperthermic Intraperitoneal Chemotherapy (HIPEC) HIPEC (hyperthermic intraoperative chemotherapy) offers patients the opportunity for prolonged survival, an improvement in symptoms and even cure.
 Learn More Liver Cancer Treatment Treatment for liver cancer may include: surgery, radiation therapy, chemotherapy, embolization or thermal ablation.
-Learn More Minimally Invasive Surgery Surgery is the most common and effective treatment for cancer.
-Depending on the stage of your cancer, it may be treated with minimally invasive approaches which result in shorter recovery times and less pain.
 Learn More Pancreatic Cancer Treatment Depending on the type and stage, pancreatic cancer may be treated with surgery, radiation therapy, or chemotherapy.
 Your GI cancer team will recommend a treatment plan appropriate for your pancreatic cancer.
 Learn More Radiation Therapy Radiation therapy uses high-energy rays to kill or shrink cancer cells.
 Learn More Stomach Cancer Treatment Surgery the primary treatment for stomach cancer and can be performed in a variety of ways including minimally invasive, robotic surgery.
 Learn More: Additional Information Colorectal Cancer Colorectal cancer starts in the colon or the rectum.
 These cancers can also be referred to separately as colon cancer or rectal cancer, depending on where they start, though they have many aspects in common.
 Esophagus Cancer Stomach cancer, also known as gastric cancer, is cancer that starts in any part of the stomach.
 It usually occurs first in the tissues that line the stomach.
 Liver Cancer Liver cancer is cancer that occurs in the liver as either a primary or a secondary cancer (spread from another organ).
 Pancreatic Cancer Pancreatic cancer is the fourth most common cause of cancer death in the United States.
 One reason for the often poor outcome of pancreatic cancer is the location of the pancreas deep inside the body.
 Stomach Cancer Stomach cancer, also known as gastric cancer, is cancer that starts in any part of the stomach.
 It usually occurs first in the tissues that line the stomach.
-Learn More: For additional information, please call 310-449-5206 or request an appointment.
+Learn More: Benign Esophageal Diseases Benign esophageal diseases can develop into esophageal cancer.
+Some of these diseases include Barrett's esophagus, esophageal diverticulum, esophageal strictures, esophagitis, and gastro-esophageal reflux disease (GERD).
+For additional information, please call 310-449-5206 or request an appointment.